Ultimate Guide to Public Speaking in Marketing: Build Authority, Generate Leads, and Grow Faster

 Public speaking is ideal if you:

-• Use events, webinars, or video marketing as key growth channels
+Use events, webinars or video as key growth channels

-• Want to humanize your business and create deeper audience relationships
+Want to humanise the business and build deeper relationships

 Writing is ideal if you:

-• Operate in data driven or technical industries
+Operate in a data driven or technical industry

-• Want to create content that scales and compounds over time
+Want content that scales and compounds over time

 How to Combine Public Speaking and Writing to Build Thought Leadership

-The most effective marketers use both speaking and writing together to reinforce their authority.
-Each format fuels the other.
+The most effective marketers run speaking and writing together, so each fuels the other.

-• Turn presentations into written content.
-Repurpose a recorded presentation into a blog post, case study, or email series.
+Turn presentations into written content.
+Repurpose a recorded talk into a blog post, case study or email series.

-• Adapt articles into videos.
-Use your best performing blogs as scripts for YouTube videos or webinars.
+Adapt articles into videos.
+Use your best performing articles as scripts for YouTube videos or webinars.

-• Cross promote across channels.
-Share clips from presentations on LinkedIn, Instagram, and YouTube Shorts, linking back to the full article or video.
+Cross promote across channels.
+Share clips from talks on LinkedIn, Instagram and YouTube Shorts, linking back to the full article or video.

-• Build a consistent message.
-Ensure your speaking topics and written content align with your marketing goals and brand positioning.
+Build a consistent message.
+Keep your speaking topics and written content aligned to the same goals and positioning.

-By combining writing and public speaking, you create a content ecosystem that accelerates visibility, strengthens trust, and compounds long term growth.
-Speaking brings your expertise to life, while writing gives it structure and searchability.
-Together, they help you build marketing authority faster than any single channel can achieve on its own.
+Combine the two and you create a content ecosystem that compounds: speaking brings your expertise to life, writing gives it structure and searchability, and together they build authority faster than any single channel can on its own.

 Essential Marketing Assets Every Public Speaker Should Have to Grow Their Brand